 These variables reflect the person's confidence in and satisfaction with the USC provider.
 Four different facets of the person's level of confidence in the USC provider are examined: Is the provider the person or place family members would go to for new health problems (MINORP42), preventive health care (PREVEN42), referrals to other health professionals (REFFRL42), or ongoing health problems (ONGONG42).
-The person's level of satisfaction with the USC provider is examined in six ways: Does the USC provider generally listen to the person and seek the person's advice when choosing between treatments (TREATM42), ask about and show respect for treatments other doctors may give the person (RESPCT42), ask the person to help make decisions (DECIDE42), explain options to the person (EXPLOP42), and speak the person's language or provide translator services (LANGPR42) if the person prefers to speak in a language other than English (LANGHM42 is set to 2 (Spanish) or 3 (Another Language)).
+The person's level of satisfaction with the USC provider is examined in six ways: Does the USC provider generally listen to the person and seek the person's advice when choosing between treatments (TREATM42), ask about and show respect for treatments other doctors may give the person (RESPCT42), and speak the person's language or provide translator services (LANGPR42) if the person prefers to speak in a language other than English (LANGHM42 is set to 2 (Spanish) or 3 (Another Language)).
 In 2003, all household members who share a USC provider and who live in a household where at least one person was not comfortable speaking English (ENGSPK42 = 2) had LANGPR42 set.
-Starting in 2004, only those persons who are not comfortable speaking English (ENGSPK42 = 1) have LANGPR42 set.

-2.6.7.5 Access to Medical Treatment, Dental Treatment, and Prescription Medicines
+2.5.7.5 Access to Medical Treatment, Dental Treatment, and Prescription Medicines

 Finally, the Access to Care supplement gathers information on family members' abilities to receive treatment and receive it without delay.
 These questions are split into three sections inquiring about medical, dental, and prescription medicine treatments.
 Each section inquires whether the person was unable to receive treatment (MDUNAB42, DNUNAB42, PMUNAB42) or was delayed in receiving treatment (MDDLAY42, DNDLAY42, PMDLAY42).
 A value of '1' (Yes) for these two sets of variables indicates that the person needed treatment but was unable to receive it or was delayed in receiving it.
-A value of '2' (No) for these two sets of variables indicates that either the person did not need treatment or the person needed treatment and was able to receive it without delay.
+A value of '2' (No) for these two sets of variables indicates that either the person needed treatment and was able to receive it without delay.
 If the person was unable to receive treatment, he/she was asked why (MDUNRS42, DNUNRS42, PMUNRS42).
 Persons were also asked why they were delayed in receiving treatment (MDDLRS42, DNDLRS42, PMDLRS42).
 Possible reasons include: